obsidianmd/obsidian-help/en/How to/Internal link.md

 - To follow a link in a new panel from Preview, click while pressing `Ctrl/Cmd`''
 - To follow a link in the Editor pane, click the link while pressing `Ctrl/Cmd`.
 - To follow a link in a new panel from the Editor, click the link while pressing `Ctrl/Cmd-Shift`''
-- To see a preview of the linked content without leaving the current note, enable the [[page preview]] plugin and a popup window will be displayed.
+- To see a preview of the linked content without leaving the current note, enable the [[Page preview]] plugin and a popup window will be displayed.